 While past results do not promise future outcomes, our team is committed to helping you and your loved ones recover damages.
 As one of our clients said, “From the beginning I was treated well.
 They are all professionals and they treated me like family.
 I am very grateful to them and for all the attention they gave my case.”

-A crane accident lawyer with Oresky & Associates, pllc can help you seek damages regardless of your immigration status.
-For a free consultation with a member of our team, call (718) 993-9999.
+A crane accident lawyer with Oresky & Associates, PLLC can help you seek damages regardless of your immigration status.
+If you need legal assistance, contact the Bronx construction accident lawyers at Oresky & Associates, PLLC at your nearest location to schedule a free consultation.

 We have two convenient locations in New York: